 Step 3: Scroll down until you find your media player.
 Select it and click on "Uninstall."
 Agree to any prompts about fully uninstalling the media player and wait for it to finish.

 Step 4: Now download a new installation file for your third-party media player to any location you prefer.

 Step 5: In the "download complete" page, tick the "Run VLC media player" box and click finish.

 Step 6: Once VLC opens, try your MKV video once more to make sure your problem has been fixed.

 Let's say you discover your MKV video isn't playing with sound, so you decide to try other media players, but they all have the same issue.
 You've done everything you can think of, from installing more codecs to updating all your drivers.
-Then it means your MKV video is at fault.
+Then it means your MKV video is damaged.

 If you're in a hurry or believe the corruption in your MKV video isn't too bad, go with Quick Repair.
 However, Advanced Repair is always the way to go if you want to cover all your bases.
 It uses the sample to figure out how the file should be structured and then does its magic.